 HHG shall maintain all HHG records in an electronic format.
-A cloud based backup system will provide a second location for a duplicate copy of all records.
-Independent laboratory records shall be maintained in HHG's BioTrackTHC point of sale system and attached to the batch for which the report was issued.
+A cloud based backup system will provide a second location for a duplicate copy of all records which will be in the Office 365 SharePoint environment.
+Independent laboratory records shall be maintained in METRC.